MaSe69/dssb/index.md

 - Shaping a dataframes can help you to look at familiar problems from new angles, and to come to surprising insights.
 - Good skills in Dataframes make you more flexible when switching between most popular languages in data science: Python, Julia, R and more.

-### The Idea of Beauty in Other Areas

-The point here is to apply the idea of beauty from other areas to dataframes.

-Reportedly, a famous sculptor once said: "The lion was inside the stone all the time.
-I just had to remove everything that did not look like it."
-Similarly, the beautiful dataframe is in the data.
-All you have to do is to put the data into a dataframe and then operate on it until it becomes that beautiful dataframe.

-When seeing a child drawing a few lines and dots on a paper, you might ask: "What is it?".
-The child might be bewildered, because the image seems to be so clear.
-Similarly, an experienced data scientists 'sees' structures in raw data.
-The difficulty is to make this structure visible to any interested person.

-[Visualization](python_visualization) in this sense is just a tool to point out clearly features of the dataframe.

-### Benefits of Beautiful Dataframes

-Creating a beautiful dataframe takes time and effort.
-Time and effort are always limited.
-Hence, a beautiful dataframe is a bit of a luxury.

-However, luxury is important.
-Luxury makes the owner feel more imporant.
-Luxury leads to envy from competitors.

-Imagine your business competitors to get to know of your beautiful dataframes - describing your operations or your profits or your plans  - they might want to have access to it or to get to a similar or better ones, or all of it.
-It would be more than just data, it would be a representation of your understanding of your world, of your actual and possible insights.

-### What is Beauty?

-Beauty can be defined as the 'place to be'. <br>
-There is stability in beauty.
-A desire to preserve it as it is. <br>
-Beauty deals with fundamental elements and their relationships to each other.
-There are requirements towards these elements and towards their respective positioning.

-There are other dimensions of importance, e.g. simplicity and 'being in control', but we regard them here as independent from beauty.
-A beautiful dataframe does not need to be simple, like a beautiful castle might not be simple.

 ## Mastering Dataframes

 First things first.
 Let's introduce or repeat how to